terinjokes/terinjokes.github.com/_drafts/tls-with-erlang.md

 ## Ode to Debugging SSL

 At this point, I expected to be done.
 Unfortunately, while OpenSSL and tools such as [sslyze](https://github.com/iSECPartners/sslyze) would connect fine, my copies of Chrome, Firefox, and curl refused to connect with cryptic SSL errors such as `ERR_SSL_CLIENT_AUTH_SIGNATURE_FAILED` and `sec_error_invalid_key`.
 The net-internals of Chrome, provided no additional information.

 With Wireshark, I logged the SSL traffic, and found that the client and server exchanged `ClientHello`, `ServerHello`, `Certificate`, `ServerKeyExchange`, and `ServerHelloDone` before the browser unexpectedly closed the connection.

 Inspecting the ServerHello message informed me the server agreed on using TLS 1.2 and choose the `TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA` cipher suite.
 Both supported by the browser.

-From [RFC4492](http://tools.ietf.org/rfc/rfc4492.txt), when the ECDHE_ECDSA, ECDHE_RSA, or ECDH_anon ciphers are chosen, the ServerKeyExchange message contains the ECDHE public key used to derive the shared key.
+From [RFC4492](http://tools.ietf.org/rfc/rfc4492.txt), when the `ECDHE_ECDSA`, `ECDHE_RSA`, or `ECDH_anon` ciphers are chosen, the ServerKeyExchange message contains the ECDHE public key used to derive the shared key.
 A snippet of the TLS handshake from the server to the client is replicated below.

 ```
 0000   0c 00 01 49 03 00 16 41 04 b2 33 23 71 c9 da 80